 This is a game changer.
 For the first time ever the second tier reel has the exact same drive gear as the flagship reel!
 This is the time proven and tested drive gear of the Saltiga made of C6191 marine bronze and cut in a 3D numerically controlled process that Daiwa calls "Digigear".
 This complicated cutting operation creates teeth on both drive and pinion gears that are perfectly matched even across curvatures, resulting in a larger contact area which translates into better power transmission, smoothness, and the very well known durability of this gear.

 Here is another difference between this reel and the Saltiga.
-The Catalina has two synthetic rollers (blue arrow) instead of ball bearings on the side of the oscillation block.
-These rollers are smoother then the ball bearings of the Saltiga.
-You can't really tell the difference between the two reels when assembled, but with the reel gutted I could feel the smooth and silent action of the shaft as the rollers span quietly back and forth.
-They remained in a perfect condition even after my severe stress tests with the 27.5KG (60lbs) load described earlier, and durability isn't an issue since this is the same composite used to make the sleeve of the oscillation stud and the floating shaft washer in the old Saltiga and I've never seen any of those components worn out or damaged.
+The Catalina has two synthetic rollers (blue arrow) instead of ball bearings on the bottom of the oscillation block.
+These rollers are as smooth as the ball bearings of the Saltiga, they remained in a perfect condition even after my severe stress tests with the 27.5KG (60lbs) load described earlier, and durability isn't an issue since this is the same composite used to make the sleeve of the oscillation stud and the floating shaft washer in the old Saltiga and I've never seen any of those components worn out or damaged.
 The red arrow points the emergency mechanical anti-reverse that comes into action if the one way anti-reverse clutch slips or fails.
 The emergency stop of the smaller Saltigas and Catalinas engages a ratchet on the drive gear, while in the bigger Saltigas and Catalinas it engages a ratchet on the pinion for more strength.

 This is one of my all time favourite photos, showing parts in battle positions The blue arrow points the emergency dog ready to engage the ratchet if the pinion spins back, and the red arrow points the washer suspending the main shaft free of contact with the pinion to complete the floating shaft feature.